-Please help to protect your refuse crews who are doing their utmost to keep the service running.
+Please help to protect you refuse, recycling and garden waste crews who are doing their utmost to keep the service running.
 Can we kindly ask resident to remain a safe distance of greater than 2 metres from our collection crews at all times and to disinfect their bin handles when they put them out for collection.

 We are also operating reduced services and have increased precautions for anyone showing symptoms.
 Find out more here:

 Pest Control Treatments

 Planning advice surgeries at Easingwold and Stokesley are suspended along with face-to-face meetings with the Planning Duty Officer at the Civic Centre in Northallerton.
 The Planning office is closed to the public.
 Officers are currently working remotely at home, therefore please contact us by email at [email protected]

 Case officers will not be undertaking planning related site visits or displaying site notices as a matter of course.
 A risk based approach is in operation and site visits will be undertaken by managers when a site visit can be undertaken and site notice can be fixed safely, having regard to social distancing guidelines in order to ensure the safety of our customers and staff.